IVSoftware/IVSoftware.Portable.Threading/README.md

+This NuGet package provides a highly focused, lightweight solution for testing UI interactions in .NET applications, suitable for both asynchronous and synchronous environments such as WPF or WinForms.
+It simplifies the testing of async void methods and also supports the transmittal of ad hoc test contexts that are not specifically related to asynchronous operations.
+The package offers a minimalistic approach that integrates seamlessly with MSTest, helping to manage the complexities typically associated with UI tests by enabling a structured way to capture and analyze method invocations and their contexts within your test suites.

 This package addresses a need that is crucial and common in a test (e.g. MSTest) environment where evaluating asynchronous UI interactions in something like a WPF or Winforms app is often complex and fraught with challenges.
 These tests might involve stimuli that are either test-driven or interactively user-driven.
 They may also require monitoring for changes in typically synchronous methods like OnPropertyChanged, or tracking updates in a continuously running polling loop.

 I saw the question recently worded as _How can `async void` methods be tested?_ Or, to put a finer point on it, how can we await the unawaitable?